lamegaton/lamegaton.github.io/notebook/git/readme.md

 9. Another words, manager want to merge **lala branch** into **master branch**.
 To do it lala need to `git add <lala_works>` and `git commit -m "what does lala do"`
 10. Then manager will `git checkout master` and then `git merge lulu`

+Another scenario:

+We assign lala  to work on PHP side only